I. Freedom of Information Act, S.C. Code §§ 30-4-10 through 30-4-165

 "Personal identifying information" includes, but is not limited to:

-When a request is made pursuant to FOIA, or otherwise, for information concerning a criminal charge which has been expunged, it is never appropriate to provide any information, including that the offense was expunged.
+When a request is made for information concerning a criminal charge which has been expunged, it is never appropriate to provide any information, including that the offense was expunged.
 The court should simply tell the requestor that they have no record of the requested information.
-It makes no difference if the requestor is a citizen or a potential employer, or government agency.
+It makes no difference if the requestor is a citizen, potential employer, or government agency.

 - Bulk distribution is defined as the distribution of all, or a significant subset, of the information in judicial records, as is and without modification or compilation.